zumburuk/ME462_2020/DriftingInTime.md

 ### So what:
 - I expect to strictly observe a voluntary curfew.
 Hence, I do not plan to meet you folks in person, and I do not want you folks to meet in person to work on the projects.
 - I do not want you to access the lab and I will disable electronic entrance to the lab next week.
-Therefore, if you have any
+Therefore, if you have any personal items in the lab, please do get them before
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwODA1OTQsODk5NzQ1XX0=
+eyJoaXN0b3J5IjpbNDM0MzY5MDQxLC04MDgwNTk0LDg5OTc0NV
+19
 -->